 Asyra testing does indeed ‘discern’ only in that it records a completely individual set of responses to signals.
-This may assist a holistic practitioner the approach that is characteristic to such disciplines: “treating the patient, not the disease”.
+This may assist a holistic practitioner in the approach that is characteristic of such disciplines: “treating the patient, not the disease”.
 Information obtained may support you in making a traditional diagnosis, if that is something you are trained and licensed to do.

 In different words, the body-mind system has indicated some kind of reaction to the signature being tested, and along the lines of homeopathic treatment (another essentially informational modality little understood as such), we can use that to ‘remind’ the organism to improve that particular aspect of homeostasis.

 Consider a couple of parallels.
 Firstly from immunology: introduction to a pathogenic microbe initially causes a disturbance to the body, perhaps quite a serious acute reaction.
 However, as the information is relayed around the immune system, the body learns to cope with that particular pattern better next time.
 Secondly, from psychology: a therapist mentions an event in calm conversation to his client and the client breaks down in tears – he has hit a raw nerve.
 Subsequent discussion desensitizes the event and places it in a context.
 In both these cases, a repetition of information has allowed the body to become more robustly adapted to its environment.

 The Asyra test is identifying items to which the body / mind system can learn better adaptive behaviours.
 These items may be as diverse as foods, pathogens, emotional patterns, colours or nutritional and pharmaceutical agents.